 However, in order to get the most out of the Models, you should also be familiar with the basic principles of Litigation Risk Analysis.
 If not, you won't be able to explain your results to your clients, and you won't have the confidence to act on them.

-There are three ways to learn these basics:
+There are two ways to learn these basics:

 1. Inhouse Presentations